segni-tafesse/ethio_agri_smart/lib/data/Spinach.md

 spinach doesn't require pruning.
 Just harvest mature leaves, remove damaged ones, and thin overcrowded plants if needed.
 Happy harvesting!
 ##  What time  is best  for pruning?
 a matter that requires careful consideration!
 When it comes to spinach, as mentioned before, pruning is not typically necessary.
 However, if you find the need to remove damaged or diseased leaves, you can do so at any time during the growing season.
+# Crop Distance
+The distance between two spinach plants depends on the specific variety of spinach being grown and the desired end result.
+However, a general guideline for spacing spinach plants is to leave about 6-12 inches (15-30 cm) between each plant.
+This spacing allows enough room for the plants to grow and develop without overcrowding, which can lead to competition for nutrients and reduced yield.
+Additionally, providing adequate spacing helps improve air circulation around the plants, reducing the risk of diseases.